 FOCOL Holdings Limited is incorporated under the laws of The Commonwealth of The Bahamas.
-The consolidated financial statements for the year ended September 30, 2023 comprise FOCOL Holdings Limited and its subsidiaries (together referred to as "the Group").
+The consolidated financial statements for the year ended September 30, 2024 comprise FOCOL Holdings Limited and its subsidiaries (together referred to as "the Group").
 The Group operates through its wholly-owned subsidiaries and investment in associate as follows:

 - Freeport Oil Company Limited ("FOCOL"), an exclusive supplier of petroleum products in Freeport, Grand Bahama; - Grand Sun Investments Limited ("Grand Sun"), an operator of several service stations in the Freeport, Grand Bahama area; - Grand Bahama Terminals Limited, an operator of storage facilities in Lewis Yard, Grand Bahama; - GAL Terminal Limited, an operator of service stations in Eight Mile Rock and Lewis Yard, Grand Bahama; - Convenience Retailing Limited, a land-owning entity and an operator of several service stations in New Providence; - Sun Services Limited; a former land-owning entity; - O.R.
-Services Limited; a former operator of several service stations in New Providence; - Freeport Oil Holdings Investments Limited ("FOHIL") and its wholly-owned subsidiaries, Sun Oil Limited ("Sun Oil"), a wholesaler of fuel and related products operating in The Bahamas, Sun Oil Turks and Caicos Limited ("Sun Oil - TCI"), a wholesaler of fuel and related products operating in the Turks and Caicos Islands and Sun Brokerage Co., Ltd, a brokerage company operating in The Bahamas.
-Sun Oil also operates through its 60% voting interest in BTCI Tankers Limited ("BTCI") (an associate), a company engaged in shipping petroleum products throughout The Bahamas and Turks and Caicos Islands; - Sun Oil Aviation Limited, a partner in a Joint Operation which conducts fuel supply operations at the Lynden Pindling International Airport ("LPIA"); - Sun Marine Limited, a company to develop marine shipping business at a later date; - Boulevard Services Limited ("Boulevard"), an operator of a service station in Freeport, Grand Bahama; - Bahamas Utilities Company Limited (formerly Sun Utilities Company Limited), a company developed to supply generators for energy production and to provide renewable energy solutions; - Bahamas Utilities Holdings Limited; a company developed to pursue general infrastructure-related opportunities;
+Services Limited; a former operator of several service stations in New Providence; - Sun Oil Holdings Limited (formerly Freeport Oil Holdings Investments Limited) and its wholly-owned subsidiaries, Sun Oil Limited ("Sun Oil"), a wholesaler of fuel and related products operating in The Bahamas, Sun Oil Turks and Caicos Limited ("Sun Oil - TCI"), a wholesaler of fuel and related products operating in the Turks and Caicos Islands and Sun Brokerage Co., Ltd, a brokerage company operating in The Bahamas.
+Sun Oil also operates through its 60% voting interest in BTCI Tankers Limited ("BTCI") (an associate), a company whose principal activity is shipping petroleum products throughout The Bahamas and Turks and Caicos Islands; - Sun Oil Aviation Limited, a partner in a Joint Operation which conducts fuel supply operations at the Lynden Pindling International Airport ("LPIA"); - Sun Marine Limited, a company to develop marine shipping business at a later date; - Boulevard Services Limited ("Boulevard"), an operator of a service station in Freeport, Grand Bahama; - Bahamas Utilities Company Limited (formerly Sun Utilities Company Limited), a company developed to supply generators for energy production and to provide renewable energy solutions; - Bahamas Utilities Holdings Limited; a company developed to pursue general infrastructure-related opportunities;

-- Bahamas Solar & Renewables Company Limited, a company developed to provide renewable energy using solar and other renewable energy technology; - Atlantic International Supply & Trading Limited ("AIST"), a wholesaler of petroleum products; and - Atlantic International Supply & Trading Limited ("AIST-TCI"), a wholesaler of petroleum products.
+- Energy Bahamas Holdings Limited; a company developed to operate in the energy sector; - Bahamas Solar & Renewables Company Limited, a company developed to provide renewable energy using solar and other renewable energy technology; - Bahamas Turbines Limited, a company developed to supply generators for energy production; - Bahamas Independent Power Limited, a company developed to operate in the energy sector; - Atlantic International Supply & Trading Limited ("AIST"), a wholesaler of petroleum products; and - Atlantic International Supply & Trading Limited ("AIST-TCI"), a wholesaler of petroleum products.